Lattice-Free and Point-Free: Vickers Duality for Subbases of Stably Locally Compact Spaces: Entailments

-In particular, every Scott relation $\vdash$ is a cover relation, as every monotone $1$-reflexive relation is divisible, cut-transitivity follows from \autoref{DiagonalTransitive} and $\Vdash\ =\ \vdash$ then follows from \autoref{uCdensity} \eqref{Vsubv} and \eqref{vsubV}.
-The key point is that general cover relations need not be $1$-reflexive.
-Indeed, they are precisely the right non-$1$-reflexive generalisation of Scott relations needed to characterise subbases of stably locally compact spaces, as we will soon see in the next section.
+In general, however, cover relations need not be $1$-reflexive.
+Indeed, they are precisely the right non-$1$-reflexive generalisation of Scott relations (at least those satisfying $\Vdash\ =\ \vdash$) which are needed to characterise subbases of stably locally compact spaces, as we will soon see in the next section.
+Cover relations can also be characterised as certain kinds of entailments.